rajagashe/EC2Collection/README.md

 *_All the files from the Movielens Dataset._

-### At this point, you should have the following IAM Roles in place,
+### At this point, you should have the default IAM Roles in place,

-If you are using an IAM Role to create these default roles for an Amazn EMR cluster you intend to launch, your IAM user will require the following permissions:
+If you are using an IAM User to create these default roles for an Amazn EMR cluster you intend to launch, your IAM user will require the following permissions:

 iam:CreateRole